 ‘If they don’t comply, we will find ways to make them comply!’

 ‘It’s all for the greater good, Ravi.
 Why can’t you see it?
 With the ghosts behind us, people will fear us.
 They won’t dare go against our authority, not when that means facing their darkest fears.
 Do you see it now?
 We will be able to shape the world, just the way we want it!
 A world with no crime; a world of peace; a world much better than the one we have now!’

 ‘That’s not for the greater good of the world.
 It’s only for the greater good of your Company.
 You wish to establish a dictatorship, with you at the top!’

 ‘A dictatorship, yes, but a good one.
 A peaceful dictatorship, if you will.’

 ‘There is no such thing.
 There can never be.’

-‘Then I’m afraid this chat is over.
+‘Then, I’m afraid, this chat is over.
 I’m disappointed in you, Ravi.
 If you’re not with us, we can do away with you.
 You will join the others.’

-Then the lead agent’s fist dropped.
+The lead agent’s fist dropped.